A Synapse-Threshold Synergistic Learning Approach for Spiking Neural Networks: Abstract

 \section{Abstract}

 Spiking neural networks~(SNNs) have demonstrated excellent capabilities in various intelligent scenarios.
 Most existing methods for training SNNs are based on the concept of synaptic plasticity; however, learning in the realistic brain also utilizes intrinsic non-synaptic mechanisms of neurons.
 The spike threshold of biological neurons is a critical intrinsic neuronal feature that exhibits rich dynamics on a millisecond timescale and has been proposed as an underlying mechanism that facilitates neural information processing.
-In this study, we develop a novel synergistic learning approach that simultaneously trains synaptic weights and spike thresholds in SNNs.
-SNNs trained with synapse-threshold synergistic learning~(STL-SNNs) achieve significantly higher accuracies on various static and neuromorphic datasets than SNNs trained with two single-learning models of the synaptic learning~(SL) and the threshold learning~(TL).
+In this study, we develop a novel synergistic learning approach that involves simultaneously training synaptic weights and spike thresholds in SNNs.
+SNNs trained with synapse-threshold synergistic learning~(STL-SNNs) achieve significantly superior performance on various static and neuromorphic datasets than SNNs trained with two degenerated single-learning models.
 During training, the synergistic learning approach optimizes neural thresholds, providing the network with stable signal transmission via appropriate firing rates.
 Further analysis indicates that STL-SNNs are robust to noisy data and exhibit low energy consumption for deep network structures.
-Additionally, the performance of STL-SNN can be further improved by introducing a generalized joint decision framework~(JDF).
+Additionally, the performance of STL-SNN can be further improved by introducing a generalized joint decision framework.
 Overall, our findings indicate that biologically plausible synergies between synaptic and intrinsic non-synaptic mechanisms may provide a promising approach for developing highly efficient SNN learning methods.